Healthcare

 Healthcare allowance

-• You are 18 years old or older;
+• are 18 years or older

-• You have Dutch health insurance;
+• have Dutch health insurance

 VISITING YOUR GENERAL PRACTITIONER (HUISARTS)